Isolated Systolic High Blood Pressure

 In isolated systolic high blood pressure (isolated systolic hypertension, or ISH), systolic blood pressure is elevated (140 mm Hg or higher), but diastolic blood pressure stays below 90 mm Hg.
 This type of high blood pressure is more common in older adults, especially older women.
 In fact, the majority of people older than 60 who have hypertension have isolated systolic hypertension.

-If you are older than 50, a systolic blood pressure of 140 mm Hg or higher is an important risk factor for stroke and heart disease.
+A systolic blood pressure of 140 mm Hg or higher is an important risk factor for stroke and heart disease.

 Lifestyle changes include eating healthy with the DASH diet, losing weight, being active, limiting sodium, and limiting alcohol.

 Other Works Consulted

 - Aronow WS, et al. (2011).
 ACCF/AHA 2011 Expert consensus document on hypertension in the elderly: A report of the American College of Cardiology Foundation Task Force on Clinical Expert Consensus Documents.
 Circulation, 123(21): 2434-2506.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

 Kathleen Romito, MD - Family Medicine